 ‘You look like a professor,’ Liana told me, and then added, ‘But man, you’ve lost weight.’

 From my bag I pulled free a copy of Daniil Kharms’s Today I Wrote Nothing, and passed it over.
 I had two other books in my bag to give her but I was saving those for later.
 Right now, Kharms seemed appropriate.

 Liana examined the book and I took it from her hand and read aloud the first short piece in there – about a paragraph long.
 We both laughed and I was pleased.

 We settled.
 The café buzzed.
 Outside Arabic vendors called out to the crowds, their voices shrill and loud as if channeling unseen forces.
 Liana shifted, and was all of a sudden bitten by discomfort.

 ‘I’m so pleased you’re okay,’ she said.
-She was pressing me again, looking for an avenue into my accident.
-There was worry in her voice and she kept touching her lips with her fingers as though applying paint to them.
+She was pressing me about the accident.
 ‘How did it happen?’

 Liana was suspicious.
 ‘Well, if you’d like to talk about it, then… you know.
 Or not, whatever.’

 I shrugged and threw her a wink.
 ‘It’s all good.
 But thanks.’

 She raised an eyebrow but said nothing more on the subject.
 We ordered more coffee.